Add as a preferred source on Google

 Total: 5 minutes

-Inspired by classic tzatziki, this High-Protein Feta Cucumber sauce is rich, creamy, and full of refreshing flavor!
+Inspired by classic tzatziki, this high-protein tzatziki with cottage cheese and feta is rich, creamy, and full of refreshing flavor!

 Ingredients